Elucidating the nature of axial-vector charm-antibottom tetraquark states: motivation

-The work is arranged as follows: Section~\ref{formalism} is concerned with deriving the QCD light-cone sum rules for the magnetic moment of axial-vector charm-antibottom tetraquark states with quantum numbers $ \rm{J^{PC}}= 1^{+-}$ and $ \rm{J^{PC}}= 1^{++}$.
+The work is arranged as follows: Section~\ref{formalism} is concerned with deriving the LCSR for the magnetic moment of $Z_{\bar b c}$ states with quantum numbers $ \rm{J^{P}}= 1^{+}$.
 Section~\ref{numerical} is dedicated to the numerical examination of the sum rules derived for these states.
+In Section \ref{sec:experimental}, possible scenarios for the experimental measurement of the obtained magnetic and quadrupole moments are presented.
 The final section of this study is devoted to the presentation of our concluding remarks.

 \begin{widetext}